rrrrrrrlll/image-gnn-id-estimation-2/README.md

 Correlation Dimension
 ```

+Results land in `results/id_estimation/<method>/<label>.csv` -- one CSV
+per method (`mle/`, `twonn/`, `corrint/`), not one file mixing all three,
-Results land in `results/id_estimation/<label>.csv`, where `<label>` is
+where `<label>` is parsed from the input filename.
+Use `--methods` to
+regenerate only a subset, e.g. `--methods corrint` touches only
+`results/id_estimation/corrint/<label>.csv`, leaving MLE's and Two-NN's
+own files (and history) alone -- useful since CorrInt's `--corrint-max-n`
+cap (default 25000, raised from the original 10000) is the one most
+likely to get bumped again and rerun on its own as more compute becomes
-parsed from the input filename.
-This step never reads `config/knn/*.yaml`
+available.
+This step never reads `config/knn/*.yaml` or the
-or the `smsl_embeddings/` folder, so it was unaffected by the Step 7 bug
+`smsl_embeddings/` folder, so it was unaffected by the Step 7 bug for
-for every dataset except CIFAR10, whose entire original embedding import
+every dataset except CIFAR10, whose entire original embedding import into
-into this fork turned out to be wrong (not a Step-7-style naming issue)
+this fork turned out to be wrong (not a Step-7-style naming issue) and has
-and has since been replaced — its stale results were moved to
+since been replaced -- its stale results were moved to
-`results/id_estimation/stale_wrong_cifar10_import/` rather than deleted.
+`results/id_estimation/stale_wrong_cifar10_import/` rather than deleted
+(from back when this was still a single file per dataset; the per-method
+split happened later -- see `results/id_estimation_flat_pre_reorg/` for
+the last snapshot of that single-file layout).

 As noted above, `celeba_gb` and `celeba_sb` share identical latent
 features, so their ID estimates are expected to match exactly.